Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Code Switching

 The whole setup is depicted in Fig.~\ref{fig:Xmastree}.
 We start with the double SC, $D(\Z_2\times\Z_2)$: concretely we initialize the last two qubits on each edge, that correspond to the group elements $\ket{r}$ and $\ket{s}$, to form the logical $\ol{\ket{+}}$ state.
 All other qubits are initialized to $\ket{0}$.

 Next, we measure the stabilizers corresponding to the remaining $n-2$ supersolvable group generators $r^a$ for $a\in\{{2^{n-2}},{2^{n-3}},\cdots,2\}$, each requiring $O(d)$ rounds of measurements.
-Decoding is achieved by means of the just-in-time decoder of \cite{Davydova:2025ylx}, followed by the renormalization group (RG) decoder of \cite{Duclos-Cianci:2010bfc}, as in \cite{Kobayashi:2025cfh} (and similarly to the error-correction strategy of \cite{Huang:2025ump}).
-In the $D(D_{4N})$ quantum double we apply the transversal unitary $U_{\alpha,\beta}$, that acts as the logical $T^{1/N}$ gate on the state.
+Decoding is achieved by means of a just-in-time (JIT) decoder as in \cite{Davydova:2025ylx}, followed by the renormalization group (RG) decoder of \cite{Duclos-Cianci:2010bfc}, as in \cite{Kobayashi:2025cfh} (and similarly to the error-correction strategy of \cite{Huang:2025ump}).
+In the $D(D_{4N})$ quantum double we apply the constant-depth unitary $U_{\alpha,\beta}$, that acts as the logical $T^{1/N}$ gate on the logical state.
 We then measure the $Z$ operators for the first $n-2$ qubits on each lattice edge, corresponding to group elements $r^a$ for $a\in\{{2^{n-2}},{2^{n-3}},\cdots,2\}$.
-We correct the outcomes of $\ket{1}$ by acting with the group multiplication operators of Sec. \ref{sec:Qubits}, (recall that these are written in terms of $C^\ell X$ qubit operators).
+We correct the outcomes of $\ket{1}$ by acting with the group multiplication operators of Sec. \ref{sec:Qubits}, (recall that these are written in terms of $C^\ell X$ qubit operators). \prx{The time overhead therefore scales linearly with the code distance $d$ (for fixed $n$) as in \cite{Davydova:2025ylx,Kobayashi:2025cfh} and with the number of physical qubits on each edge of the lattice $n$ (for fixed $d$).
+An in-depth discussion of a generalization of the JIT decoder for these codes will appear in the near future.}

 We have now returned to the starting $D(\Z_2\times\Z_2)$ setup in which we perform another $O(d)$ rounds of error-correction.
 The final state is: \be T^{1/N}\ol{\ket{+}}=\ol{\ket{0}}+e^{\frac{2\pi i}{2^{n}}}\ol{\ket{1}}\,, \ee a magic state at the $n$-th level of the Clifford hierarchy.